suffolklibraries/florian/visit/mobile-libraries/index.md

 ---
 title: Mobile libraries
-excerpt: Three mobile libraries covering the whole of Suffolk.
+excerpt: Three mobile library routes covering the whole of Suffolk.
 Find one near you.
 ---

 **The mobile library service is suspended until further notice from the end of Friday 20 March.**